 Register to Volunteer

-Volunteers who have registered will receive a personal confirmation email from the volunteer coordinator once their application has been processed.
+Volunteers who have registered will receive a personal confirmation email from the volunteer coordinator once their application has been processed (this can take a few days to a week).
 Please make sure to click the "submit" button at the end of the application to ensure your application goes through.
-Please allow time for your application to be processed.
 If you are concerned that your application did not go through, please contact jtremblay[at]homewardtrust[dot]ca.